Usuall00/Mobile-robotics-final-project/README.md

 └── setup.py
 ```
 #### 🚶‍♂️ `dynamic_obstacle_detector`
-Provides nodes for detecting, tracking, and predicting the motion of dynamic obstacles in the environment.
+Provides nodes for detecting, tracking, and predicting the motion of moving obstacles in the environment.
 ```
 dynamic_obstacle_detector/
 ├── dynamic_obstacle_detector/